convertigo/c8oprj-lib-opencmis/readme.md

 Do not fill both variables or you will have an error.

 Set one or multiple values for the filePaths variable to upload one or multiple documents.

 If you set the fileNames values for each document, this will change the default file names from the filePaths variable.
+Set 'null' or empty if you don't want to change file name.

 You can add document properties using the properties variable.
+Set 'null' or empty if you don't want to add properties for a file.
+Set an array of objects with name/value key value pairs.
+For example:
+[{"name": "cmis:description", "value": "sample PDF file created by GV"}]
 </pre>

 ### Output